What is observability?

 What is observability?
 Explained

-So, observability meaning what exactly?
+So, observability means what exactly?
 Let’s start with the official definition.
 As defined by Wikipedia: “Observability is a measure of how well the internal states of a system can be inferred from knowledge of its external outputs.”

 We’re already familiar with traditional monitoring.
 So, observability is simply a superset of monitoring.
 All elements of monitoring are also elements of observability.
 See the below diagram.
 The term observability has been defined and applied to cloud computing to achieve actionable insights using full-fidelity data.